doannejong/doannejong.github.io/_pages/about.md

     <p>Your City, State 12345</p>
     -->

-news: true # includes a list of news items
+news:  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Ph.D.
-Candidate in Applied and Interdisciplinary Mathematics at University of Michigan, Ann Arbor. <a href="https://lsa.umich.edu/math/graduates/GraduateStudentHandbook/the-marjorie-lee-browne-scholars-program.html">Marjorie Browne Lee Scholar</a> 2019-2021.
-Rackham Merit Fellow.
+Hi!
+I am a Ph.D.
+Candidate in Applied and Interdisciplinary Mathematics at University of Michigan, Ann Arbor and a Rackham Merit Fellow.
+I was a<a href="https://lsa.umich.edu/math/graduates/GraduateStudentHandbook/the-marjorie-lee-browne-scholars-program.html">Marjorie Browne Lee Scholar</a> from 2019-2021.

 My thesis project with Peter Miller studies solutions to the semiclassical, nonlinear defocusing Schr&ouml;dinger equation by solving a Riemann-Hilbert problem.